 Anticipating this issue, the classical Greek mathematicians added demonstrable proof to the toolkit, creating a formal mathematics whose truth was verifiable.
 The deductive reasoning of the proof complements the inductive method of concept discovery.
 Such formalized proof replaced hypothesis testing.

-Proof employs deductive reasoning to establish the inferred general hypothesis as fact, by reasoning from prior known facts and current established conditions.
+Proof employs deductive reasoning, using propositional logic, to establish the inferred general hypothesis as fact, by reasoning from prior known facts and current established conditions.
 Using this extended toolkit, the Greek mathematicians formally established both geometry and number theory as verified theories, still today, after 2500 years, vibrant as essential fields of mathematical exploration.
 Euclid’s Elements is the surviving text that tells us of their wonderful achievement.
 Euclid’s mathematics demonstrates use of deductive logic to establish new facts from existing facts.

-This great chain of facts has to begin with some intuited facts beyond the reach of reason.
-Thus, mathematics is axiomatic at its core, based in a minimal set of a priori objects (mathematical definitions and predicates) and rules (object behaviors).
-Such primitive concepts and assumptions cannot be derived through reason.
-They provide the basis for deductive reasoning in mathematics.
+This great chain of facts must be bootstrapped from some intuited facts beyond the reach of reason.
+Thus, mathematics is axiomatic at its core, based in a minimal set of a priori objects (mathematical definitions and predicates) and formulas (object behaviors).
+Such primitive concepts and assumptions are conceived by intuition, and are established as a logically consistent foundation through application of first order predicate logic.
+Axioms and definitions so derived provide the basis for deductive reasoning in mathematics.
 Deductive reasoning is discussed more fully below, under the mathematical logic heading.

 Unlike language definitions, which presume to capture the essence of the concept or object being defined, mathematical definitions usually only describe some behavior of an object, perhaps using hijacked English words assigned mathematical meanings.
 The actual meaning of an object (why someone would care about the object), rules for constructing an object, or even evidence that the object exists, are generally outside the purview of the mathematical definition.